Efficient Parametric SVD of Koopman Operator for Stochastic Dynamical Systems: Related Work

+The idea of LoRA as a variational characterization for SVD of a matrix or operator has a century-long history; see \citep{Stewart1993} for an overview.
+Despite its simple and elegant formulation, dominated by the common Rayleigh quotient maximization framework and its variants, its wide adoption as a variational framework for computing singular subspaces based on optimization started only recently.
+For example, see \citep{Liu--Wen--Zhang2015,Wen--Yang--Liu--Zhang2016} from the numerical optimization literature, \citep{HaoChen--Wei--Gaidon--Ma2021,Wang--Luo--Li--Zhu--Scholkopf2022} in representation learning, and \citep{Wang--Wu--Huang--Zheng--Xu--Zhang--Huang2019,Xu--Zheng2024,Kostic--Pacreau--Turri--Novelli--Lounici--Pontil2024neurips} for correlation analysis.
+We refer the reader to \citep[Appendix~B]{Ryu--Xu--Erol--Bu--Zheng--Wornell2024} for a more detailed overview of the literature.

-\textbf{On Minimizing Low-Rank Approximation Error.} Our learning technique closely follows the low-rank-approximation-based framework in \citep{Ryu--Xu--Erol--Bu--Zheng--Wornell2024}, including the sequential nesting technique. \citet{Ryu--Xu--Erol--Bu--Zheng--Wornell2024} proposed the NestedLoRA framework as a generic tool to perform SVD of a general compact operator using neural networks.
-While they also considered decomposing the density ratio $\frac{p(\yv|\xv)}{p(\yv)}$, which they call the \emph{canonical dependence kernel} (CDK), as a special case, they did not explicitly consider its application to dynamical systems.
-In general, minimization of the low-rank-approximation error has gained more attention as a more efficient variational framework to characterize the top-$L$ singular subspaces of a given matrix or operator, compared to the common Rayleigh quotient maximization framework and its variants.
+Our learning technique closely follows the low-rank-approximation-based framework dubbed as \emph{NeuralSVD} in \citep{Ryu--Xu--Erol--Bu--Zheng--Wornell2024}, including the nesting techniques. \citet{Ryu--Xu--Erol--Bu--Zheng--Wornell2024} proposed the LoRA framework with nesting as a generic tool to perform SVD of a general compact operator using neural networks including scientific simulation and representation learning.
+While they also considered decomposing the density ratio $\frac{p(\yv\mid\xv)}{p(\yv)}$, which they call the \emph{canonical dependence kernel} (CDK), as a special case, they did not explicitly consider its application to dynamical systems.
+We note in passing that there exists a similar squared loss studied in density ratio estimation~\citep{Kanamori--Hido--Sugiyama2009,Tsai--Zhao--Yamada--Morency--Salakhutdinov2020}, but it becomes only related to spectral decomposition when the underlying density ratio is in the form of CDK $\frac{p(x,y)}{p(x)p(y)}$.

+More recently, in a concurrent work, \citet{Turri--Bonati--Zhu--Pontil--Novelli2025} also proposed to use the LoRA loss, emphasizing a self-supervised learning perspective on learning singular functions.
+Specifically, they parameterize the encoder-lagged-encoder pair by defining the latter as $\gv(\xv')\defeq \Pm\fv(\xv')$, where $\Pm\in\Real^{k\times k}$ is a learnable matrix and $\fv(\cdot)$ is a neural network encoder.
+For a fixed encoder $\fv(\cdot)$, they show that the optimal $\Pm$ under the LoRA objective coincides with a least-squares estimator for the CDK.
+A systematic study of the benefits of this parameterization is an interesting direction for future work.